Soil carbon: Managing soil carbon

-Managing for catchment health
+Carbon catchment health

 Much of the contemporary literature on soil carbon relates to its role, or potential, as an atmospheric carbon sink to offset climate change.
 Despite this emphasis, a much wider range of soil and catchment health aspects are improved as soil carbon is increased.
 These benefits are difficult to quantify, due to the complexity of natural resource systems and the interpretation of what constitutes soil health; nonetheless, several benefits are proposed in the following points: